Charles D. Anderson

 Charles David Anderson (May 22, 1827 – February 22, 1901) was an American planter, businessman, legislator, and soldier.
 He served as an officer in the Confederate States Army during the American Civil War, in which he was wounded three times.
 After the war Anderson was a tax collector in Georgia.

 Early life and career

 Charles D. Anderson was born in 1827 near Stone Mountain, located in DeKalb County, Georgia.
 He was a son of William Robert Anderson, a farmer and son of an American Revolution officer, and of Annie Coker.
-Charles Anderson made his home in Fort Valley in Houston County, where he engaged in planting, worked as a cotton merchant, and was a slaveholder.
+Charles Anderson made his home in Fort Valley in Houston County, where he engaged in planting, worked as a cotton merchant, and was an enslaver.
 From 1857 to 1858 Anderson served as a justice of the court in Houston County, and prior to the American Civil War he served as mayor of Fort Valley, Georgia.